TeamSHIRO/KURO/docs/kuro_booting_convention.md

 ## 2. Overview

-KURO is a minimal secure bootloader designed for x86\_64 UEFI systems.
-The bootloader is written in C and uses the UEFI specification to communicate with the firmware.
+KURO is a minimal secure booting convention designed for x86\_64 UEFI systems.

-The bootloader is designed to be as small as possible and to be self-contained.
-It loads ELF executables that follow the KURO booting convention, which specifies how the executable should be structured and how the bootloader should load it into memory.
+The bootloader loads ELF executables that follow the KURO booting convention, which specifies how the executable should be structured and how the bootloader should load it into memory.

-The bootloader is designed to be secure, with a focus on minimizing the attack surface and preventing common vulnerabilities.

-The bootloader is designed to be minimal enough to boot an executable while leaving the developer with almost full control over the boot process.

 ### 2.1 Executable Structure